Volcano (Jimmy Buffett song)

 "Volcano" is a song performed by American popular music singer-songwriter Jimmy Buffett.
 It was written by Jimmy Buffett, Keith Sykes, and Harry Dailey and released as a single (b/w "Stranded on a Sandbar") on MCA 41161 in November 1979.

 The song was first released on his 1979 album Volcano and reached No. 66 on the Billboard Hot 100, as well as peaking at No. 43 on the Hot Adult Contemporary Tracks chart.

 Background

-The song was written in a calypso/reggae style, The song and album are named for the then-dormant Soufrière Hills volcano on the island of Montserrat in the British West Indies where Buffett recorded the album in May 1979 at AIR Studios.
-The studio was destroyed by Hurricane Hugo in 1989 and Soufrière Hills erupted again in 1995.
+Written in a calypso/reggae style, the song and its parent album are named for the then-dormant Soufrière Hills volcano on the island of Montserrat in the British West Indies where Buffett recorded the album in May 1979 at AIR Studios.
+Buffet drew inspiration for the song from relaxing at a hot spring at the volcano's base.
+The studio was destroyed by Hurricane Hugo in 1989 and never reopened; it sustained further damage after Soufrière Hills erupted in 1995.

 The lyrics describe the narrator's anxiety about his possible whereabouts following the impending eruption of a volcano.
 The bridge before the final chorus mentions a number of place names, some important largely in the context of 1979: